jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

         IntermediaryOrderNumber
     }

-And the jeopardy arises that there can be many `KeyMappings`:
+And the jeopardy of getting many `KeyMappings` arises:

     KeyA <=> KeyB
     KeyA <=> KeyC